The Missouri Innovation Campus was designed through a collaborative effort of business

 interested in becoming an MIC business partner, you can contribute in two ways:

-Two of the five MIC programs offer an AAS degree from MCC.
+Two of the six MIC programs offer an AAS degree from MCC.
 Those programs are Design and Drafting and Computer Science.
-All five of The MIC programs offer a Bachelor’s degree from UCM.
+All six of The MIC programs offer a Bachelor’s degree from UCM.
 Other science, technology, engineering and mathematics career field programs will be added through the oversight of UCM, in collaboration with MCC, Lee’s Summit R-7 School District and The MIC business partners.

 1. Maintain good attendance in high school (95 percent overall) and good grades (3.0